What method of payment do you accept?

 The specimen type varies depending on the actual tests ordered.
-To view the specific acceptable specimen sources for specific tests, please refer to our menu of testing by clicking on the Testing Menu button on our home page: Testing Menu.
+To view the specific acceptable specimen sources for specific tests, please refer to our test list page.
 If you have questions regarding the types of specimens MDL accepts, please contact MDL’s Call Center toll free at 877.269.0090.

 How do physicians receive results of laboratory tests?

-MDL can release test results by fax, mail, and web-based result retrieval system, LifePoint Informatics, formerly known as LabTest.com, directly to the ordering physician’s office.
+MDL can release test results by fax, mail, and web-based result retrieval system, LifePoint Informatics directly to the ordering physician’s office.
 Additional copies of the test reports can be forwarded to another physician if the ordering physician makes a written request in the designated area of the test requisition form.